 As Mathematicians we will be considering how the World War II Code Breakers (such as Alan Turing and his Enigma code breaking machine) were essential to the Allies prevailing over the Nazi war machine.
-We will be looking at other code breaking devices that have been used through history and we will be creating our own codes to communicate top-secret information.
 We will also be focusing on developing systematic approaches to solving investigations using our fluent arithmetic knowledge.
 For this we will need to be fluent and accurate in number facts, times tables, fractions, percentages and decimals.
+In addition we will be covering the topics; statistics, geometry and ratio.